brendanmurty/site/README.md

 #### Setup

-Navigate to your forked repository on GitHub, then go to `Settings > Secrets > Actions`.
+Navigate to your forked repository on GitHub, then go to `Settings > Environments`.

+Create a new Environment named `deploy`.

-Then add some new Repository Secrets:
+Then add some new Environment Secrets to the `deploy` Environment:

 - SSH Host:
   - Name: `SSH_HOST`